nijammo/ayypex/README.md

 # ayypex

 A cheat for Apex Legends, for use with Proton on Linux.
-It is internal, using a Vulkan layer to render directly on the game's window.
+It is internal, using a Vulkan layer to render directly on the game's window, like how MangoHud does it.
-The cheat itself should be portable, meaning that if you can provide it with a on-draw, on-tick function and change the memory interface then it should be able to also run externally.
-(Untested!
-Entitylist parsing might be really inefficient.)

 ## Features